hotosm/fmtm/docs/about/faq.md

 ---

-### What technologies are used in FMTM?
+### What technologies are used in FieldTM?

-FMTM is built using several technologies, including FastAPI, Postgres, React, Svelte, and web components.
+FieldTM is built using several technologies, including FastAPI, Postgres, React, Svelte, and web components.
 The codebase is written in Python & TypeScript mostly.

 ---

-### How do I set up FMTM locally?
+### How do I set up FieldTM locally?

-To set up FMTM locally, the simplest approach is likely using Docker.
+To set up FieldTM locally, the simplest approach is likely using Docker.
 If you are an advanced user, it is possible to run each service individually too.
 Please follow the instructions in the setup guide on this site.